 Sent by ve_sg.accessdoc (SG) <[email address]>.
 All responses have

 Envoyé par ve_sg.accessdoc (SG) <[email address]>.
 Toutes les

 réponses doivent être effectuées à cette adresse électronique.

 Thank you for your e-mail of 8 June 2020.
 We hereby acknowledge receipt of

-For the purposes of the registration of your request the following postal
+We shall proceed with the registration of your request under the following

-address will be used: Bundestagsbüro Julia Reda, MdEP Unter den Linden 50
+postal address: Bundestagsbüro Julia Reda, MdEP Unter den Linden 50 11011

 In accordance with Regulation (EC) No 1049/2001 regarding public access to